GuideAI health tools

 Which health AI is most private?

-This varies by product and changes over time, so it's worth checking each tool's current privacy policy directly.
-As a general principle, tools built specifically for health data are more likely to operate under health-specific compliance frameworks (like HIPAA and SOC 2) and to encrypt health data by design, whereas general consumer AI chat products are typically governed by broader, non-health-specific data policies.
-If you're routinely sharing detailed health information, it's reasonable to prioritize tools that are explicit about health-grade data handling.
+This varies by product and changes over time, so it's worth checking each tool's current privacy and security documentation directly.
+As a general principle, tools built specifically for health data are more likely to publish how encryption works, which AI providers process data after consent, and whether they use HIPAA-eligible infrastructure with BAAs — whereas general consumer AI chat products are typically governed by broader, non-health-specific data policies.
+If you're routinely sharing detailed health information, prioritize tools that are explicit and precise about health-grade data handling rather than relying on unverifiable badge claims.

 Can I upload lab results to an AI?